ConvMix: A Mixed-Criteria Data Augmentation Framework for Conversational Dense Retrieval: Experiments

 \textbf{Baselines Methods.} We compare our method with two categories of baselines: data augmentation methods for conversational dense retrieval (Augmented CDR), and conversational dense retrieval approaches with advanced fine-tuning techniques (Advanced CDR).
 The first category serves as main competitors, which includes the following systems: (1) \textbf{ConvTrans}~\cite{mao2022convtrans}: An approach to transform session search data into conversational search data for data augmentation.
 (2) \textbf{ConvSDG}~\cite{mo2024convsdg}: A data augmentation approach to generate session-level conversational sessions with pseudo-relevant feedback as relevance judgments, and (3) \textbf{ConvAUG}~\cite{chen2024generalizing}: a framework to generate multi-level augmented conversations to capture the diverse nature of conversational contexts via LLM with human cognition mechanism.
 The second line of advanced CDR includes previous systems: (4) \textbf{InstructorR}~\cite{jin2023instructor}: An unsupervised conversational dense retrieval method by instructing LLMs to produce LLM-based representation of the documents to serve as additional features.
 (5) \textbf{SDRConv}~\cite{kim2022saving}: a fine-tuning method with different mined hard negatives.
 (6) \textbf{ConvDR}~\cite{yu2021few}: A method to leverage both conversational search data and manually rewritten queries as supervision signals for conversational dense retrieval fine-tuning.
 (7) \textbf{HAConvDR}~\cite{mo2024history}: An approach fine-tuned on context-denoising reformulated query and additional signals from historical turns based on the impact of retrieval effectiveness, and (8) \textbf{QRACDR}~\cite{mo2024aligning}: A query representation alignment conversational dense retriever to align the query representation with those of rewritten queries and relevant documents.

 \textbf{Implementation Details.} We implement the conversational dense retriever based on ANCE~\cite{xiong2020approximate} using PyTorch and Huggingface libraries, ensuring all baseline systems are in a comparable setting.
-For data augmentation, reformulating each query turn and rewriting relevant documents is conducted on Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral7b}, whose instruction templates are provided in the Appendix.
-The scalable relevance judgment augmentation is investigated from one-fold to ten-fold, where we use one-size enlargement to compare with other baselines.
+For data augmentation, each query turn is reformulated and relevant documents are rewritten on Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral7b}, whose instruction templates are provided in the Appendix.
+The scalable relevance judgment augmentation is investigated from 1-fold to 10-fold.
 The top-$k$ sample selection for semantic diversity clustering and the FIM score for near-distribution are both set to 3.
-For conversational dense retrieval fine-tuning, following previous studies~\cite{yu2021few,mao2023learning,mo2023learning}, the lengths of the query turn, session query, and document are truncated into 64, 512, and 384, respectively, to fit the majority of examples in the dataset.
+For conversational dense retrieval fine-tuning, following previous studies~\cite{yu2021few,mao2023learning}, the lengths of the query turn, session query, and document are truncated into 64, 512, and 384, respectively, to fit the majority of examples in the dataset.
 The batch size is set to 32 in accordance to our computational resources.
 We use Adam optimizer with 1e-5 learning rate and set the training epoch to 10.
-All experiments are conducted on four Nvidia V100 32G GPU.
+All experiments are conducted on four Nvidia V100 32G GPUs.
+More details are provided in our code repository: \url{https://github.com/fengranMark/ConvMix}.